Mieko Kawakami: Career

-Mieko Kawakami's novel, Ms Ice Sandwich, made the shortlist of the 2018 edition of the Grand Prix of Literary Associations.

-In 2019, Kawakami published Natsu monogatari(夏物語), a considerably expanded version of her novella Chichi to ran and received the 73rd Mainichi Publication Culture Award.
+Kawakami's novel, Ms Ice Sandwich, made the shortlist of the 2018 edition of the Grand Prix of Literary Associations.
+In 2019, Kawakami published Natsu Monogatari (Summer Stories), a considerably expanded version of her novella Chichi to Ran and received the 73rd Mainichi Publication Culture Award.

-In 2020, Summer Stories, the English translation of Natsu monogatari, was published by Europa Editions and has attained high acclaim.
-The New York Times ran a review by Katie Kitamura on the day of publication in which she observes, "Mieko Kawakami writes with a bracing lack of sentimentality, particularly when describing the lives of women."
+In 2020, the English translation of Natsu Monogatari was published under the title Breasts and Eggs by Europa Editions.
+The New York Times ran a review by Katie Kitamura on the day of publication, in which she observes, "Mieko Kawakami writes with a bracing lack of sentimentality, particularly when describing the lives of women."

+Her first full-length novel in Japanese, Heaven, was translated and published in English in 2021, making it Kawakami's second English publication by Europa Editions for a translation done by Sam Bett and David Boyd.
+It was later shortlisted for the 2022 International Booker Prize.

-Her 2022 book, All the Lovers in the Night, was a finalist for the 2023 National Book Critics Circle Award in Fiction.
+Her 2022 book, All the Lovers in the Night, translated into English by Sam Bett and David Boyd and published by Europa Editions, was a finalist for the 2023 National Book Critics Circle Award in Fiction. and will be adapted into a film by Yukiko Sode starring Yukino Kishii and Tadanobu Asano and released in 2026.

+David Boyd's English translation of her novel, Sisters in Yellow, originally published by Chuokoron-Shinsha in 2023, was announced for a spring 2025 release by Picador.

 Writing style

-Kawakami's writing often employs Osaka-ben, a distinctive Japanese dialect spoken in Osaka and surrounding cities.
+Kawakami's writing often employs Osaka dialect, which is a distinctive Japanese dialect spoken in Osaka and surrounding cities.
 She also incorporates experimental and poetic language into her short stories and novels, citing Lydia Davis and James Joyce as literary influences.
+Her writing is known for its poetic qualities and its insights into the female body, ethical questions, and the dilemmas of modern society.

-Celebrated Japanese author Haruki Murakami called her his favorite young novelist and has described her writing as "ceaselessly growing and evolving."
+Japanese author, Haruki Murakami, called her his favorite young novelist and has described her writing as "ceaselessly growing and evolving".